ricpol/winpackit/docs.rst

 If you set this option, entry point modules will also be compiled and removed.
 However, WinPackIt will remember the original extension (``.py`` or ``.pyw``) and will associate the compiled module with the intended Python executable.

+If you opted for a "delayed install" (see the ``DELAYED_INSTALL`` option above), then a "pyc-only distribution" will be even weaker than usual.
+The original ``.py`` files *have* to be included in your distribution in order to be compiled on the target machine: WinPackIt will delete them afterwards, but of course all it takes is for the user to open and inspect your modules *before* hitting the ``install.bat`` batch file to finalize the installation.

 ``COPY_DIRS``
 ^^^^^^^^^^^^^